Syntea/xdef/README.md

 ```

 </td><td>
-This is the X-definition model of the XML data on the left:
+This is the complete X-definition file with the model of the XML data on the left:

 ```xml
 <xd:def xmlns:xd="http://www.xdef.org/xdef/3.2">